Research proposal writing guidance

 Skills Required when Writing a Research Proposal

-Every writer would want to grab the attention of the readers and encourage them to keep reading their work.
+Every writer would want to grab the readers' attention and encourage them to keep reading their work.
 The following are some of the skills that they need to have to achieve that objective:

 • Knowledge in a subject matter.

-It is an opportunity for researchers to display the knowledge and skills that they have acquired in their area of study.
+It is an opportunity for researchers to display the knowledge and skills they have acquired in their study area.
 The writers also show their familiarity with some of the trends in their field of study.

 • Critical thinking skills.